 But Hollywood will not necessarily get its way on all the issues.
 With traditionally Hollywood-friendly Democrats in the White House, “there are issues that will be resolved differently and conversations that may or may not be more comfortable,” Jean Prewitt, president and CEO of the Independent Film & Television Alliance (IFTA), told Screen recently.

 “But our industry employs people in every state in the country, both red and blue,” Prewitt added.
 “It’s not a one-party industry.”

-The most pressing concern for the industry is “getting a handle on the virus,” says a leading Hollywood PR executive.
+The most pressing concern for the industry is “getting a handle on the virus,” said a leading Hollywood PR executive.
 “That’s the key to both the industry’s own activities and to people being able to consume content outside their homes, which is paramount to all of us.”

 Biden’s political track record may provide clues to how his administration will handle longer term issues relevant to the industry.
 Also crucial will be the new president’s ability to appoint majorities at government agencies such as the Federal Trade Commission and the Federal Communications Commission (FCC).